Rahul Gandhi stresses Congress has to work for all irrespective of their caste, says Punjab party leader | Politics

 Rahul Gandhi stresses Congress has to work for all irrespective of their caste, says Punjab party leader

-Ahead of Punjab's new Cabinet formation, Congress leader Amarinder Singh Raja quoted party leader Rahul Gandhi as saying that the party has to work for the last person standing in the queue irrespective of their caste.
+Ahead of Punjab's new Cabinet formation, Congress leader Raja Warring quoted party leader Rahul Gandhi as saying that the party has to work for the last person standing in the queue irrespective of their caste.

 - Country: